About the Historic Insight in AdviserGo

 Note - If the default asset allocation is 100% Cash, as it is in the regular release of AdviserGo, you would still need to set an asset allocation / model portfolio for accounts individually for the simulation to apply variable returns.

-Which types of asset classes experience variable returns when running the Historic insight?
+Which types of asset class experience variable returns when running the Historic insight?

 The Historic insight uses historical returns from the FTSE All-Share index.
 Does this mean variable returns are applied only to UK equities or only to equity holdings in general?

-Granted, the percentile derived from historical FTSE All-Share index data may not be an ideal approximation of the percentile return for all categories of assets.
-But Historic insight is intended to be used as a simulation tool to bring a level of market fluctuation to what is an otherwise deterministic projection provided by the software.
-Some items, such as bonds or possibly property, might correlate to move up against a down equities market but that is out of the scope of this insight.
+The percentile values derived from historical FTSE All-Share index data may be an imperfect approximation of the percentile return for all categories of assets.
+The Historic simulation, however, is intended as a tool for introducing some level of market fluctuation to what is an otherwise deterministic projection provided by the software but fall short of full randomisation, for which one should use the Monte Carlo simulation.